oriko1010/aoi/README.md

 ### Function calls

 A function is called by it's identifier being followed with a `(`, a list of expressions separated by a `,` and a `)`.
-A special case is an identifier being followed by a `.` and then another identifier, which desugars as the first argument expression.
+Special cased is an expression being followed by a `.` and then the function identifier, which desugars the expression as the first argument.

 ```
 fun add(a i32, b i32) i32 -> a + b

 fun main() i32 -> {
-    let x = add(4, 5)
+    let x = 4.add(5)  // Parsed as add(4, 5)
-    x.add(6) // Parsed as add(x, 6)
+    let x = add(x, 6) // Works too
 }
 ```